gecio/gecio.github.io/docs/_imke/k8sapplications/storageclasses/index.en.md

 parent: Kubernetes Applications
 ---

 We are providing one default storage class per Cluster.
+> __Caution:__
+> This is managed by iMKE and can be **overwritten at any time**.
+Please create a separate storage class for your changes.

 ```
 kubectl get storageclasses.storage.k8s.io